|

 numbers in the way that our students are having the opportunity to

+do today.
 Here is some advice on implementing Number Talks

 into your daily instruction.